 When we say Team, we mean that everyone is working together to achieve a shared goal that profits everyone.
 Suppose even after any appropriate interventions, you are still in a position of being exploited.
 In that case, you must quit and resign.
 No one has the right to take advantage of your generosity and efforts.

 #4.
 Health Investment

-To work efficiently and effectively, you must have a sound mind, body, and soul.
-It means you are mentally, physically, and spiritually healthy.
-On the other hand, when these are already being invested, then it is a big sign for you to submit that resignation letter.
+To work effectively and efficiently, you must have a healthy mind, body, and soul.
+It signifies that you are in good mental, physical, and spiritual health.
+On the other hand, if these are already being invested, it is a strong indication that you should submit your resignation letter.

 I recalled.
 Because of my workload, I could not take a decent lunch break during office hours.
 I could not sleep well each night because my mind was constantly thinking about my to-do list for the next working day.